 Skywalk ARAK: Who is it for?

-Carlo: it’s great to see something truly mid B (not low B or high B) which is easy to recommend.
-It’s a versatile glider, it feels a bit lighter on the ground than some others and it is quite compact.
+Carlo: It's great to see something truly mid B (not low B or high B) which is easy to recommend.
+The ARAK is a versatile glider, it feels a bit lighter on the ground than some others and it is quite compact.
 It has the soft rods so you can compress it into quite a small package.
-For hike and fly, straight out of school, for xc, for playing around, it is a nice fun reassuring wing to play on.
+For hike and fly, straight out of school, for xc, for playing around, the ARAK is a very nice, fun yet reassuring wing to play on.

-Nancy: The pilot that will be super happy with the ARAK is likely to be stepping up from a first wing (high A).
-It would make a nice progression up if they don’t want to stay in the safe end of the B class, or have aspirations for hike and fly and need something lighter.
-It’s suited to a wide spectrum of pilots from talented beginners to hike and fly explorers to cross country with good performance.
+Nancy: The pilot that will be super-happy with the ARAK is likely to be stepping up from a first wing (high A, low B).
+It would make a nice progression up if they don’t want to stay in the lower end of the B class, or have aspirations for hike and fly and need something lighter.
+The ARAK is suited to a wide spectrum of pilots, from talented beginners to hike and fly explorers to cross country with good performance.
 A comfortable reassuring glider that will give you great confidence.